-- Develop management capability across the Academic Division to enable greater selfservice and improve management accountability; - Take the lead for HR projects such as: implementation of an equity and diversity plan that supports the University Diversity strategy and Faculty goals or Change Management projects as determined with the Manager, Human Resources.
+- Develop management capability across the Academic Division to enable greater selfservice and improve management accountability. - Take the lead for HR projects or a portfolio such as: implementation of an equity and diversity plan that supports the University Diversity strategy and Faculty goals or Change Management projects as determined with the Manager, Human Resources.